eddiejessup/hex2/hex/doc/command_interpretations.md

 depth: 0

 ‘*’ means that the actual dimension depends on the context: the rule will extend to the boundary of the smallest box or alignment that encloses it.

+## Italic correction

+TexByTopic:

+>>>
+An italic correction can only be inserted if the previous item processed by TEX was a character or ligature.
+Thus the following solution for roman text inside an italic passage does not work:
+{\italic Some text {\/\roman not} emphasized}
+The italic correction has no effect here, because the previous item is glue.
+>>>

+So if the previous element wasn't a character or ligature, we do nothing.
+Don't raise an error.

+Also tested in tex the program. (eg `\indent\/hello`)